Probing baryon number with missing energy: Collider Constraints and Correlations

-The proximity of constraints to the mesogenesis boundary implies that either of the three observables, dijets $bbss$ (model 1) and $bbcc$ (model 2) or single-$N$, or $N$-pair production $\bar cc \bar NN$ (model 1) and $\bar ss\bar NN$ (model 2), are therefore in the position to identify, or rule this out.
-Due to PLF hierarchies for model 1 the dijets and for model 2 the $N$-pair production searches are favorable.
-Given the indicated low scale of the mediator, $\sim (2-3) \, \text{TeV}$ for Yukawas $\lesssim 1$ dedicated resonance searches are also promising.
+The proximity of constraints to the mesogenesis boundary in model 2 implies that either of the three observables, dijets $bbuu$ and $bbcc$ or single-$N$, or $N$-pair production $\bar dd \bar NN$ and $\bar ss\bar NN$, are therefore in the position to identify, or rule this out.
+Given the indicated low scale of the mediator, $\sim 3 \, \text{TeV}$ (with charm) and $\sim 5 \, \text{TeV}$ (no charm) for Yukawas $\lesssim 1$ dedicated resonance searches are also promising.